eCook Meal

 Pat the hake chunks dry with a paper towel.
 Whisk 2 eggs in a shallow bowl with a teaspoon of water.
 Prepare two more shallow dishes: one containing the flour (seasoned lightly), and one containing the crumb.
 First, pass the hake chunks through the flour, then through the egg, and lastly through the crumb.
 Make sure each hake chunk is fully coated in each mixture before moving on to the next.
 Dust off any excess in between coatings.
 Once all the Fish chunks are coated, pop them in the fridge.

-Peas & SAUCE
+PEAS & SAUCE

 Boil the kettle.
 In a bowl, loosen the pesto with olive oil until a drizzling consistency.
-Submerge the Peas in boiling water for 2-3 minutes until plump and heated through.
+Submerge the peas in boiling water for 2-3 minutes until plump and heated through.
 Drain on completion and add to the bowl with the loosened pesto.
 Add a squeeze of Lemon juice and some seasoning.
 Toss until fully combined.
 Gently mash the pesto peas with a potato masher or fork.
 Cover to keep warm.
 In a small bowl, combine the remaining dill, the Yoghurt, the lemon zest and some seasoning.

 WE HAVE SMALLER Fish TO FRY